Parametrically amplified Josephson plasma waves in YBa_2Cu_3O_(6+x): evidence for local superconducting fluctuations up to the pseudogap temperature $T^*$: Conclusions

 \section{Conclusions}

-In this paper we discuss the fate of the Josephson plasmon polariton in a temperature range above $T_c$ and the parametric amplification of the lower plasmon branch under a strong drive.
-The parametric amplification mechanism has been discussed earlier \cite{michael2020parametric} and our current work, while different in some details, is not fundamentally different.
-The main difference lies in the interpretation.
-The lower plasmon is usually viewed as coherent oscillations between bilayers.
-Its presence and amplification above $T_c$ under drive led to the proposal that interlayer phase coherence has been induced by the drive. \cite{Kaiser14, vonHoegen22, michael2020parametric}, The main point of our paper is that this inference does not necessarily follow.
-We emphasize the fact that in the case when the Josephson coupling between bilayers is weak, the coupling between bilayer is capacitively driven and the nature of the mode does not depend much on the lower plasmon frequency $\omega_{p2}$ being finite, as long as its energy is not too close to $\omega_{p2}$.
+This paper examines the dynamics of Josephson plasmon polaritons above $T_c$ and the parametric amplification of the lower plasmon branch under intense driving.
+While initial observations of reflectivity changes were interpreted from the perspective of equilibrium systems as light-induced plasmon edges \cite{Hu14,Kaiser14}, subsequent research has emphasized the inherently Floquet nature of these photoexcited states \cite{michael2020parametric,taherian24}.
+Our theoretical framework, while using a slightly modified approach, aligns with the parametric amplification mechanism previously established \cite{michael2020parametric}; however, we depart from earlier works in our interpretation of the results.
+Whereas earlier models \cite{michael2020parametric,taherian24} suggest that the parametric excitation of lower plasmons implies the existence of in-plane superconductive coherence—either pre-existing or drive-induced—the central thesis of this work is that such an inference is not strictly necessary.
+We emphasize the fact that in the case when the Josephson coupling between bilayers is weak, the coupling between bilayer is capacitively driven and the nature of the mode does not depend much on the lower plasmon frequency $\omega_{p2}$ being finite, as long as its energy is not too close to $\omega_{p2}$ (see Fig. \ref{fig:Parametric}).
 We demonstrate this by setting $\omega_{p2}=0$ and show that the parametric amplification proceeds as before.
 In this model there is clearly no mechanism for inter-bilayer phase coherence.
 There is no physical current that flows between bilayers.
-What is coherent under drive is the Maxwell displacement current and that is sufficient for the parametric amplification model to apply.
+What is coherent under the drive is the Maxwell displacement current and that is sufficient for the parametric amplification model to apply.